Cornelia Craven, Countess of Craven

-Cornelia Craven, Countess of Craven born Cornelia Martin (22 September 1877 – 24 May 1961) was an American-born heiress who married into the British aristocracy and was known as one of the "Dollar Princesses."
+Cornelia Craven, Countess of Craven (née Martin; September 22, 1877 – May 24, 1961) was an American-born heiress who married into the British aristocracy and was known as one of the "Dollar Princesses".
 She was also a prominent art collector.

 Early life

-Cornelia Martin was born in New York City on 22 September 1877.
+Cornelia Martin was born in New York City on September 22, 1877.
 She was the only daughter of the socially ambitious Bradley Martin and Cornelia Sherman Martin.
 She had two brothers, Sherman Martin and Bradley Martin Jr., who became president of the Nineteenth Ward Bank.

 Her mother threw the infamous society costume party, the Bradley-Martin Ball, at the Waldorf Hotel in 1897.
 Despite her intentions of creating an economic stimulus during the recession, the event was criticised for its excessive consumption and is today best remembered as among the most extravagant of the Gilded Age excesses.

 Her paternal grandparents were Henry Hull Martin and Anna (née Townsend) Martin.
 Her paternal uncle was Frederick Townsend Martin.
 Cornelia's mother was the only child and heir of Isaac Sherman, a retired merchant of Buffalo and New York who lived on West Twentieth Street in New York City and was close friends with Abraham Lincoln.

 Personal life

 While her family was renting Balmacaan, a Scottish highland estate, from Lady Seafield, Cornelia met William Craven, 4th Earl of Craven.
 Lord Craven, later a Captain of the Yeomen of the Guard and Lord Lieutenant of Warwickshire, had become the Earl of Craven in 1883, at the age of fourteen.
 William was the eldest son of the late George Craven, 3rd Earl of Craven, and his wife, the former Hon.
 Evelyn Laura Barrington (second daughter of George Barrington, 7th Viscount Barrington, who was a Member of Parliament for Eye).
-Cornelia, who was then only sixteen years old, and William, who was twenty-four, were married on 18 April 1893 at Grace Church, New York City.
+Cornelia, who was then only sixteen years old, and William, who was twenty-four, were married on April 18, 1893, at Grace Church, New York City.
 The marriage gave Cornelia a $75,000 a year allowance, and bought the Earl property in Mayfair and paid for the renovation of Coombe Abbey, his family estate in Warwickshire which got a new roof, structural repairs, and its first electric lights.
 Together, Cornelia and William were the parents of one child, a son and heir born in 1897: